How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 “The backbone of the Philippine economy.”

-• 🏘️ Lower-cost subdivisions, rented apartments, informal settlers
+• 🏘️ General neighborhoods, lower-cost subdivisions, rented apartments, some informal settlements

 • 💼 Drivers, construction workers, factory workers, tindahan/sari-sari owners, market vendors